SBata/Order_VCF_from_Fasta/README.md

 OUT.vcf -> name for the output file

+<b>NOTE: the vcf file and the reference file MUST have the same names for chromosomes, i.e. chromosome 1 shoule be either "chr1" in both or "1" in both</b>

 this is a work in progress, I need to add errors check for the input arguments